-AER Annual Environment Report ASO Airport Services Officer CEMP Construction Environmental Management Plan CMP Conservation Management Plan DEC Department of Environment and Conservation.
-On 1 July 2013 the Department of Environment and Conservation separated into two agencies, the Department of Parks and Wildlife (DPAW) and the Department of Environment Regulation (DER).
-DEWHA Department of Environment, Water, Heritage and the Arts (now DOE) DIRD Department of Infrastructure and Regional Development (previously DIT) DIT Department of Infrastructure and Transport (now DIRD) DMP Dieback Management Plan DOE Department of the Environment (previously DEWHA and DSEWPaC) DPAW Department of Parks and Wildlife (formerly DEC).
-DSEWPaC Department of Sustainability, Environment, Water, Population and Communities (Previously DEWHA and now DOE) EPBC Environmental Protection and Biodiversity Conservation Act 1999 JAH Jandakot Airport Holdings JAH EM Jandakot Airport Holdings Environment Manager OEMP Operational Environmental Management Plan OM Operations Manager SMS Safety Management System (an access database used by JAH to record all Incidents).
+AER Annual Environment Report ASO Airport Services Officer CEMP Construction Environmental Management Plan CMP Conservation Management Plan DBCA Department of Biodiversity, Conservation and Attractions (Formerly DPAW, DEC and CALM).
+DEC Department of Environment and Conservation.
+On 1 July 2013 the Department of Environment and Conservation separated into two agencies, the Department of Parks and Wildlife (DPAW - now DBCA) and the Department of Environment Regulation (DER - DE14414 now DWER).
+DEWHA Department of Environment, Water, Heritage and the Arts (now DIRDC DOEE) DIKUC Department of Infrastructure, Regional Development and Cities (previously DIRD and DIT) DIT Department of Infrastructure and Transport (now DIRDC) DMP Dieback Management Plan DOEE Department of the Environment and Energy (previously DOE, DOLL DEWHA and DSEWPaC) DPAW Department of Parks and Wildlife (formerly DEC).
+On 1 July 2017 DPAW was merged with three other Departments to become DBCA.
+DSEWPaC Department of Sustainability, Environment, Water, Population and Communities (Previously DEWHA and now DOEE) EPBC Environmental Protection and Biodiversity Conservation Act 1999 JAH Jandakot Airport Holdings JAH EM Jandakot Airport Holdings Environment Manager OEMP Operational Environmental Management Plan OM Operations Manager SMS Safety Management System (an access database used by JAH to record all Incidents).